What Is Product Knowledge? (And How To Improve It)

 Helping associates provide accurate information

 When employees have a solid understanding of each product, it's easier for them to answer customers' questions and provide them with factual information regarding the products.
 It also allows employees to focus on the benefits the products provide.
-When customers receive accurate product information, it allows them to make more strategic purchases.
+When customers receive accurate product information, they can make more strategic purchases.

 Boosting enthusiasm and encouraging sales

-When employees understand the products they're selling and can exhibit their passion for them, customers may have a more positive response to such enthusiasm.
-Moreover, such knowledge and eagerness to share the product's benefits may sway an optimistic customer who's ready to make a purchase.
+If employees understand the products they're selling and can exhibit their passion for them, customers may have a more positive response to such enthusiasm.
+In addition, this knowledge and eagerness to share the product's benefits may sway an optimistic customer who's ready to make a purchase.
 Understanding benefits allows an employee to honestly reflect on the positive aspects of a product.

 Building trust with customers

-Providing customers with accurate product information helps them deem company employees as trustworthy sources of information.
-When employees provide them with product information that aligns with what they've read online, it helps build trust.
+Providing customers with accurate product information helps them view company employees as trustworthy sources of information.
+When employees provide product information that aligns with what customers have read online, it helps build trust.
 Establishing trust increases the chance of customers making a purchase.

 Making a lasting impression

-When employees interact with customers, it allows them to show off their product knowledge and inform customers how a product can provide them with greater benefits than an offering from a competitor.
-This shows they have the buyer's best interest in mind while making a lasting, positive impression.
-When customers sense that the seller cares about providing a pleasant, beneficial customer buying experience, they may be more apt to remember the company warmly and become repeat customers.
+When employees interact with customers, it allows them to demonstrate their product knowledge and inform customers how a product can provide them with greater benefits than an offering from a competitor.
+This shows that employees understand the prospective client's needs while making a lasting, positive impression.
+When customers sense the seller cares about providing a pleasant, beneficial customer buying experience, they may be more apt to remember the company fondly and become repeat customers.

 Types of product knowledge